rancher/opni/src/dashboard/Kibana/README.md

 ```
 then pls visit -> `localhost:5601`  with username: `admin`  and pwd: `admin`

+---
-Import the example dashboard by click `Stack Management -> Saved Objects -> Import` and select `kibana-dashboard.ndjson` from this folder.
-Click Done and Check out the example Dashboard!
+Import the Opni dashboard by following steps:
+1. click `Stack Management -> Saved Objects -> Import`
+2. hit `Import` under `Select a file to import`, select `opni-dashboard.ndjson` from this directory.
+3. Click the blue button `Import` at the bottom, and then click `Done`.
+Now you can navigate to `Kibana -> Dashboard` to try out the Opni Logs Dashboard.

 ## setup Kibana alert and Slack notification